freenas/freenas-docs/userguide/tasks.rst

  smartctl -l selftest /dev/ada0

-If you enter an email address in the "Email to report" field of :menuselection:`Services --> S.M.A.R.T.`, the system will email the specified address when a test fails.
+If you enter an email address in the :guilabel:`Email to report` field of
+:menuselection:`Services --> S.M.A.R.T.`,
+the system will email the specified address when a test fails.